ayon178/bitgpt-backend/PROJECT_DOCUMENTATION.md

 ## 11. UPGRADE COMMISSION SYSTEM

 ### Commission Distribution Rule
 **Whenever a partner upgrades to a specific slot, the upline at that exact level (corresponding to the slot number) will receive 30% upgrade commission.
-Rest of the 100% money is distributed 1-16 level.**
+The remaining is distributed across Levels 1-16 as per Dual Tree rules.**

+### Level-1 Special Rule
+- For Slot 1 activations, the full Level-1 amount goes to the immediate upline.

+### First-Two Reserve (Auto-Upgrade) Rule
+- For Slots 2-16, the first two contributors at each level are reserved for the corresponding upline's upgrade at that slot number; remaining contributors are distributed by level rules.

 ### Example
 **If a partner upgrades to Slot 5, the 5th upline will receive 30% upgrade commission from that slot's value.**